 Even 2 weeks after interview no response is sent, then don’t take it too personally.
 Instead of wondering why you can use the time to review yourself and rectify the mistakes that you think you did during the interview.

 If you are looking for remote jobs, then visit HomeJobsHub.
-You can find job postings in a variety of fields such as HR, writing, accounting, assistant, design, customer service, and so on.
+You can find job postings in a variety of fields and in different countries.
+Such as HR, writing, assistant – in US and design, customer service, accounting – in India, and so on.
 On top of that, its AI system informs you whenever a job matching your skills and requirements is available.

 So, just sign up here and start applying for jobs.